bemusic/bemuse/docs/bms-extensions.rst

 Speed and scroll segments are introduced in StepMania 5 to dynamically change notes spacing and notes scrolling speed.
+This allows scrolling effects to be created without relying on BPM changes or STOPs.

 Extension Lines